rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 1 Display a User Profile

 The Landmarks app locally stores some configuration details and preferences.
 Before the user edits their details, they’re displayed in a summary view that doesn’t have any editing controls.

+#### Section 2 Add an Edit Mode

+Users need to toggle between viewing or editing their profile details.
+You’ll add an edit mode by adding an EditButton to the existing ProfileHost, and then creating a view with controls for editing individual values.